digitalspacestdio/homebrew-ngdev/README.md

 echo '<?php phpinfo();' > ~/www/dev/hello/index.php
 ```

-Opein `https://hello.dev.local/` in your browser and check the result.
+Open https://hello.dev.local/ in the browser and check the result